tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ### Connect the Platforming Manager (2D) to Platforming Section (3D)
-To connect it we can easily put the following line into the `platforming_section.gd` script:
+To connect it, we can easily put the following line into the `platforming_section.gd` script:

 ```GDScript
 func _ready() -> void: